 Dot is the perfect companion for kids aged 6 to 10 years old.
 Dot comes with 20 activity cards and multiple accessories for kids to learn the basics of robot programming.
 Dot’s Do-It-Yourself projects in the new Dot Creativity Robotics Kit help kids explore coding in a way that is unique and fun!

 Special tasks including getting active, building and creating with bricks, storytelling and more.
-Dot brings new life to coding toys with these imaginative features that attract creative thinkers.
+With three compatible apps to choose from, Dot’s imaginative features that attract creative thinkers brings new life to coding toys.
 Learn the basics of programming while having fun!

 Pin for later!